6 Best Life Insurance Companies in New Jersey 2023

 New York Life Insurance Company: Best for Whole Life Coverage

-New York Life Insurance got its start in 1845 and is headquartered in the heart of New York City.
+New York Life Insurance started in 1845 and is headquartered in the heart of New York City.

 You can buy term life and universal life from New York Life, but we selected them for our list because we believe they’re the best choice for people who want to purchase whole life insurance.